MaIsabelSolano/UVG_Redes_Proyecto1_V3/README.md

 ([Wallman](https://www.wallarm.com/what/extensible-messaging-presence-protocol), s.f.)

 ## Requirements
 The necessary libraries for the project are the following.
+You can use the requirements text file to install them too.
 - `pip install pyfiglet==0.7`
 - `pip install asyncio`
 - `pip install slixmpp`